boltops-tools/cody/readme/type.md

 # Type Option

 By default, the codebuild tool looks up files in the `.codebuild` folder.
+Example:

+    .codebuild/buildspec.yml
+    .codebuild/project.rb
+    .codebuild/role.rb

 You can affect the behavior of the lookup logic with the `--type` option.

 ## Examples